Home » Blog » Life in Chiang Mai » TM30 – report to immigration within 24 hours

 TM30 – report to immigration within 24 hours

-category: Life in Chiang Mai
+Updated: Life in Chiang Mai 3 min read

-Here is the document you need.
+As a property owner, here is the document you need.

 • a copy of the foreigner passport

-• a copy of the arrival card
+• a copy of the arrival card (if any)

 • a copy of a visa

-• a copy of your ID card
+• a copy of your ID card (Property owner)

-• a copy of your house register book
+• a copy of your house register book (Property owner)

 • a TM30 form (You can download it from the immigration website or get one from the immigration office.)